-Village of JACKSON CENTER Drinking Water Consumer Confidence Report For 2014
+The Village of Jackson Center Drinking Water Consumer Confidence Report For 2015

-The Village of JACKSON CENTER has prepared the following report to provide information to you, the consumer, on the quality of our drinking water.
+The Village of Jackson Center has prepared the following report to provide information to you, the consumer, on the quality of our drinking water.
 Included within this report is general health information, water quality test results, how to participate in decisions concerning your drinking water and water system contacts.

-Source Water Information.
+Source Water Information

-The Village of JACKSON CENTER receives its drinking water from the JACKSON CENTER well field located at the south end of the village.
+The Village of Jackson Center receives its drinking water from the Jackson Center well field located at the south end of the village.
 The village has four existing wells.
 These wells vary in depth from 68 feet to 186 feet.
-The older well is 44 years old and the newer is approximately 2 years old.
+The older well is 44 years old and the newer is approximately 3 years old.
 Our system has a current, unconditioned license to operate.

-Susceptibility Analysis.
+Susceptibility Analysis

-This assessment indicates that Jackson Center's source of drinking water has a MODERATE susceptibility to contamination due to:
+Jackson Center's source of drinking water has a moderate susceptibility to contamination due to: